-Species are facing an unprecedented combination of stressors which have implications for both population trends and species distributions.
-I study the impacts of these various stressors on insects generally and on butterflies in particular.
-Butterflies are perhaps the most well studied insects worldwide, which makes them great organisms for understanding long term change.
+Species are facing an unprecedented and multifaceted set of stressors which is impacting population dynamics and species distributions.
+I study how these stressors affect butterflies.
+As a group, butterflies are perhaps the most well studied insects worldwide, which makes them great organisms for understanding long term change.
 A major aspect of my work continues the longest observational study of insects in North America.
 The study spans an elevational gradient from the Central Valley to the Sierra Nevada mountains in California.
 Sites along this transect have been monitored every other week for over 40 years by Dr. Arthur Shapiro at UC Davis.
-More information about these data can be found here and here.

 Some of my questions:

 What aspects of climate change are having the greatest impact on butterfly populations?